 Morning Arrival: The school campus is closed until 07:30.
 Students should not arrive at school before 07:45 as there is no adult supervision before this.
 Clavis staff are on duty for morning arrival from 07:45 to 08:20 for Year 1 to Year 6 on the Assembly Terrace.
-Staff are available to supervise Pre-Reception and Reception students beginning from 08:00 in their classrooms.
+Staff are available to supervise Pre-Reception and Reception students beginning from in their classrooms.
+Times and procedures are subject to adjustments due to changing factors (eg, pandemic requirements).

-Afternoon Dismissal: On Mondays to Thursdays, Years 2 to 6 dismiss at 14:45 and Pre-Reception to Year 1 dismiss at 14:15.
-On Fridays, Years 2 to 6 dismiss at 12:35 and Pre-Reception to Year 1 dismiss at 12:05.
-Early Years students who dismiss at 14:15 (12:05 on Fridays) and take the bus or have a sibling in Years 2-6 will wait in a designated classroom until 14:45 for pick-up or to be taken to their bus.
-There will not be supervision for non-bus or non-sibling students after 14:15 and 12:05.
+Afternoon Dismissal: On Mondays to Thursdays, Pre-Reception to Year 1 should be collected at 14:15, Years 2 and 3 should be collected at 14:30, and Years 4 to 6 should be collected at 14:45.
+On Fridays, Pre-Reception to Year 1 should be collected at 12:15, Years 2 and 3 should be collected at 12:25, and Years 4 to 6 should be collected at 12:35.
+Early Years students who dismiss at 14:15 (12:15 on Fridays) and take the bus or have a sibling in Years 2 to 6 will wait in a designated classroom until 14:45 to be dismissed or to be taken to their bus.
+There will not be organised supervision for non-bus or non-sibling Early Years students after 14:15 and 12:15.
 Except for bus riders, all students must be promptly picked up from their designated areas at their assigned time.
-All students should have left the school site by 15:00 unless they are enrolled with an after-school or supervised academic activity.
+All students should have left the school site by 15:00 unless they are enrolled with an after-school/extra-curricular or supervised academic activity.

 Friday Early Dismissal: Clavis is committed to teacher training and professional development.
-Every Friday school ends at 12:05/12:35.
+Every Friday school ends at 12:15/12:25/12:35.
 These afternoons are considered as essential to the quality of the Clavis programme, as it allows weekly collaboration between staff and provides opportunities for professional learning to improve teaching and learning.
-Weekly early dismissal is a practice that is shared with most international private schools worldwide.
+Weekly early dismissal is a practice that is shared with most international private schools worldwide and we arrange ours to be aligned with Le Bocage International Secondary School (LBIS).